denialromeo/danielmoore.us/about.md

 * "[2007 USC Law School Address](https://jamesclear.com/great-speeches/2007-usc-law-school-commencement-address-by-charlie-munger#title_1)" by Charlie Munger (Blueprints for personal success.)
 * "[2024 Election Polls](https://projects.fivethirtyeight.com/polls/president-general/2024/)" by FiveThirtyEight (Who will be this season's commander-in-chief?)
-* "[The Age of AI Has Begun](https://www.gatesnotes.com/The-Age-of-AI-Has-Begun#ALChapter1)" by Bill Gates (The marginal value of intelligence is going to zero.)
 * "[The Coming European Economic Apocalypse](https://www.leftbrainwave.com/2022/11/the-coming-european-economic-apocalypse.html#main)" by Seshadri Kumar (World War 3 has begun.)
 * "[The End of the Hit-Driven Business Model](https://dearproducer.com/the-disappearance-of-the-hit-driven-business#main)" by Chris Moore (Streaming killed the video star.)
 * "[Generation X Faces a Bleak Old Age](https://rall.com/2019/10/21/generation-x-faces-a-bleak-impoverished-old-age)" by Ted Rall (Après Boomers, le déluge.)